Crazy-Crew/CrazyDocs/docs/plugins/chatmanager/info/chat/formatting.md

       Format: "&b[&6Moderator&b] &a[&b{world}&a] &b{player} &9> &e{message}"
 ```

-1. To create a new group you first need to create it in your permissions plugin.
+1. To create a new group you first need to create it in your permissions' plugin.
-   Lets create the group owner and add our permissions and prefix/ suffix to the group (You can add the permissions and prefix/ suffix after your done setting up the chat format is you want).
+   Let's create the group owner and add our permissions and prefix/ suffix to the group (You can add the permissions and prefix/ suffix after your done setting up the chat format is you want).

 This is a default example how a group can look like while using the permissions plugin PermissionsEx.
 ```